 “President Trump is in search of his fourth National Security Advisor in a little less than 32 months in office,” Tenpas told Yahoo Finance.
 “Since the position was established in 1953, no president has burned through three national security advisors in less than three years in office.”

 “My data goes back to Reagan,” she said, “but in my studies of the modern presidency and the Executive Office of the President (starts with FDR), I can say with confidence that there has never been this much staff turnover within the senior ranks.
 It is truly unprecedented.”

 So what does all this cost?
 Ultimately, the total cost of White House turnover is impossible to calculate.
 But turnover in general does have very real costs, and that doesn’t change with the White House.
-There have been many studies throughout the years trying to pinpoint the cost of turnover.
-But according to a comprehensive study by the Center for American Progress in 2012, turnover for business executives can cost upwards of 213% of the base salary of the replaced employee.
-According to the most recently released document of White House salaries, many of the president’s top aides are getting paid approximately $180,000.
-For Cabinet positions, those figures are even higher.
-So on salaries alone, this means that on the low end, at only 100% of base pay, this turnover costs more than $8 million.
+There have been many studies trying to pinpoint the cost of turnover.
+According to a comprehensive study by the Center for American Progress in 2012, turnover for business executives can cost upwards of 213% of the base salary of the replaced employee.
+According to the most recently released document of White House salaries, many of the president’s top aides are getting paid about $180,000.
+For Cabinet positions, those figures are higher.
+So on salaries alone, this means that on the low end, at only 100% of base pay, White House turnover costs more than $8 million.
 On the high end?
 The number soars to some $20 million.

 True cost of turnover

 In reality, Kamarck says, the true cost of turnover is to the presidency and his agenda.
 Without staff to implement his vision, the president will find it difficult to move forward.